Summerhill of Apple Valley/Co-Op

 Pros

-• pro The units are lovely with extra space, 9 ft ceilings, and in-unit laundry.
+• pro The units are lovely, with extra space, 9 ft ceilings, and in-unit laundry.

 Cons

-• pro The management is described as beyond deplorable.
+• pro The management is beyond deplorable.

 Review